-I-MAK’s first few years were focused on ensuring generic competition for four lifesaving HIV drugs in India.
-As a result of successful patent challenges, prices for these lifesaving medicines are now 51-89% lower than the branded version prices.
-These wins are estimated to have unlocked over US$500 million in cost savings for lower-income country governments worldwide – money that can be reinvested to treat more than one million people.
+As a result of I-MAK’s successful patent challenges on four HIV drugs in India, prices for these lifesaving generic medicines are now 51-87% lower than the branded versions.
+These wins supplied low and middle income countries worldwide with low-cost generics, saving an estimated $500 million – money that could be reinvested to treat more than one million people.